-I purchased a single-use ticket in 2022.
+I purchased a single-use ticket.
 Why does it have an expiration date?

 Based on the current ferry fare ordinance, all single-use tickets require a printed expiration date.
-They are valid until May 26, 2022, or the date indicated on the ticket.
-This date coincides with the end of the first non-peak season of 2022 and will help facilitate our transition to a new ticketing system this spring.
-The 10-day refund policy will still be offered at the end of this non-peak season.
+They are valid until the date indicated on the ticket.
+This date coincides with either the end of non-peak season or peak season.
+At the end of each season, a 10-day return policy is granted.

 Fuel Service Runs